easo255/canvas-cli/README.md

 chmod +x bin/canvas-cli
  ````

  2. Try running the following to verify that everything is installed correctly, before creating symlink.
-While in the project rot, try running the newly created executable.
+While in the project root, try running the newly created executable.
 This should show you the 'help' screen of the CLI
 ````
 ./bin/canvas-cli
  ````